Lissy93/dotfiles/.github/README.md

 ~/.dotfiles/install.sh
 ```

+You'll probably want to fork the repo, then clone your fork instead, so update the above commands with the path to your repo, and optioanlly change the clone location on your disk.

+Once the repo is cloned, you can modify whatever files you like before running the install script.
+The [Directory Structure](#directory-structure) section provides an overview of where each file is located.
+Then see the [Configuring](#configuring) section for setting file paths and symlink locations.

 </details>

 ---

 ### Configuring

 The locations for all symlinks are defined in [`.install.conf.yaml`](https://github.com/Lissy93/dotfiles/blob/master/.install.conf.yaml).
 These are managed using [Dotbot](https://github.com/anishathalye/dotbot), and will be applied whenever you run the [`install.sh`](https://github.com/Lissy93/dotfiles/blob/master/install.sh) script.
+The symlinks set locations based on XDG paths, all of which are defined in [`.zshenv`](https://github.com/Lissy93/dotfiles/blob/master/zsh/.zshenv).

 The bootstrap configurations are idempotent (and so the installer can be run multiple times without causing any problems).
 To only install certain parts of the config, pass the `--only` flag to the install.sh script, similarly `--except` can be used to exclude certain directives.